betaflight/betaflight/docs/PID tuning.md

 and it tolerates a wider range of PID values well.

 In Angle mode, this controller uses the LEVEL "P" PID setting to decide how strong the auto-level correction should be.
-Note that the default value for P_Level is 90.
-This is more than likely too high of a value for most, and will cause the model to be very unstable in Angle Mode, and could result in loss of control.
-It is recommended to change this value to 20 before using PID Controller 1 in Angle Mode.
+Note that the default value for P_Level is 20.
+This is the recommended value for PID Controller 1 which provides a stable flight in Angle mode.
+The old default value was 90 which provided a very unstable flight for some users.

 In Horizon mode, this controller uses the LEVEL "I" PID setting to decide how much auto-level correction should be applied.
 Level "I" term: Strength of horizon auto-level. value of 0.030 in the configurator equals to 3.0 for Level P. Level "D" term: Strength of horizon transition.
 0 is more stick travel on level and 255 is more rate mode what means very narrow angle of leveling.